What is youth acne?

 - Overall it is best for everyone, even those with acne, to regularly use sunscreen and follow basic sun protection measures.

 Acne afflicts nearly every teenager at some point during adolescence, but that doesn’t make it easier to bear.
 The emotional toll of acne is a familiar problem for many young people and can wreak havoc on adolescent self-confidence.
-Fortunately, almost all cases of acne are treatable, and the professionals at Dermatology & Skin Health, located in the Seacoast region of New Hampshire, just a small drive from the Lakes Region, are here to help.
+Fortunately, almost all cases of acne are treatable, and the professionals at Dermatology & Skin Health, located in New Hampshire and Massachusetts, are here to help.